wrcomb/wrcomb/terraform_thursday.md

 ---
 # go

-- Knowledge of the Go language is not required, but it’s better to able for reading provider code
+- Knowledge of the Go language is not required, but it’s better to able for reading provider code.
-- Provider code is a very subtle layer for cloud or service API
+- Provider code is a very subtle layer for cloud or service API.
-- Providers themselves are executable files that communicate with TF via gRPC
+- Providers themselves are executable files that communicate with TF via gRPC.
+- Each Resource implements CREATE, READ, UPDATE, and DELETE (CRUD) methods to manage itself, while Terraform Core manages a Resource Graph of all the resources declared in the configuration as well as their current state.

 ---
 # Installation: binary